hiteshskp/patient-registration/README.md

 - Safari 13.1+
 - Edge 80+

-Requirements:
-- WebAssembly support
-- IndexedDB availability
-- JavaScript modules support
+## Troubleshooting

+If you encounter issues:
+1. Clear browser cache and IndexedDB data
+2. Ensure WebAssembly is supported in your browser
+3. Check console for detailed error messages
+4. Verify input format matches validation requirements

 ## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Deployment